ShanTen/PyCodeJam/README.md

 # PyCodeJam
-# Solution for the Python Summer Code Jam
+# *Incorrect* Solution for the Python Summer Code Jam

+It mutates, pads unevenly and dies on multiple object calls of the same name but it's 40 minutes of **solid** *honest work* work. <3

 ```
 from makeTable import make_table